If dogs are too hot and are unable to reduce their body temperature by panting, they will develop heatstroke - which can kill.

-- Immediately douse the dog with cool (not cold) water, to avoid shock.
-If possible, you can also use wet towels or place him/her in the breeze of a fan.
+- Immediately pour cool (not cold to avoid shock) water over the dog.
+If possible, you can also use wet towels or place them in the breeze of a fan

-- Continue to douse the dog with cool water until his/her breathing starts to settle but never so much that he/she begins to shiver.
+- Continue to pour cool water over the dog until their breathing starts to settle, but not too much that they start shivering

-Once the dog is cool, take him/her to the nearest vet as a matter of urgency.
+Once the dog is cool, take them to the nearest vet as a matter of urgency.